A guide to selling property in Tenerife

-As we mentioned earlier, making a great first impression to potential buyers is really important, so having professional photos and videos taken of your property is an absolute must.
+As we mentioned earlier, making a great first impression to potential buyers is really important, so having professional looking photos taken of your property is an absolute must.
 They are normally the first thing a buyer will see of your property.
-A recent survey we carried out with potential buyers showed that professionally taken photographs were at the top of the list for them, they expected to see good quality photos and videos which they said would help them decide if they wanted to actually view the property or not.
-First impressions count and the first thing a potential buyer usually sees are the photos and videos.
+A recent survey we carried out with potential buyers showed that good quality photographs were at the top of the list for them, they expected to see good quality photos and detailed descriptions, which they said would help them decide if they wanted to actually view the property or not.
+First impressions count and the first thing a potential buyer usually sees are the photos.

 All you have to do is simply have everything clean and tidy as if getting ready for important visitors.
 Do not leave things lying around that will make the property look untidy.
 Make sure that there are no dirty pots and pans in the kitchen sink.
 Do not leave clothes piled up ready for the ironing, make sure that the beds are made and that the bathrooms are clean and tidy with towels nicely hung up.
 It will also help if you set out your garden and terrace furniture as well.

-The photographer should take about an hour or so depending on the size of the property and they will of course move any unwanted objects in order to help the photographs come out nice.
+The photographer will want to spend plenty of time taking photos and they will of course move any unwanted objects in order to help the photographs come out nice.
 If you decide to stay in while they work, just leave them to do their job.
-It is important that you stay out of the way of the camera so that you don’t end up in the photos.
+It is important that you stay out of the way of the camera so that you don’t end up in the photos, especially if they are using wide angles lenses.
 If you have children or pets, please keep an eye on them so that they don’t interrupt the photographer.
 We once saw a photograph on an agents’ website of a luxury villa they had for sale which showed a dog drinking from the swimming pool.
 It was quite funny at the time, but didn’t look very professional.

 If you feel that your property has some special features that would help the presentation, please point them out to the photographer so that they can maybe include them in their photographs if they think they are necessary.

 Once the photographer has finished, they will normally take upto 48 hours to edit and prepare the photos.
-If they have done a virtual video tour or 360º video, they will take slightly longer to edit them.
 At this stage, your property can then be added to your agent’s website as well as other advertising channels including other property portals.
 You may want to take a look at the finished advert before it goes live just to check that the information is correct and to make sure you are happy with it.

 Do you need a for sale board?